 Nowadays, your visit includes a short demonstration journey on a full-scale diesel-powered replica of the original monorail.
 Before or after your journey, you can visit the Lartigue Museum to watch film of the original Lartigue and see models, displays and memorabilia of the Lartigue and main-line railways.
 The friendly staff, consisting mainly of volunteers, will be on hand to provide information and answer your questions.

-You might also enjoy Top 10 Things to do with Kids in Kerry
+You May Also Enjoy Top 10 Things to do with Kids in Kerry

 Fintown Railway or An Mhuc Dhubh